 Why people choose not to take money from their pension plan

-You can take money from your pension plan when you reach 55 (subject to change) but you don’t have to.
-If you feel you can’t afford to stop working, you can choose to leave your pension plan untouched and keep making payments for a while.
+You can take money from your pension plan when you reach 55 (57 from 2028) but you don’t have to.

 Leaving it invested: What you need to know